jackedwardbeard/AUTH_Passport_ExpressSession/README.md

 * Successfully confirmation of your email will redirect you to the login page, whilst an unsucessful confirmation (i.e., already confirmed, or no user found for given ID) will leave you on the confirmation page
 * Allows local login (successful if email/password combination is found in DB)
 * Allows persistent login (e.g, if you refresh the page after logging in, you will still be logged in, until the server stops/restarts).
+* On login page, offers a 'forgot password?' option, which takes you to a page where you can enter an email to send a password reset email to.
+Following the link will take you to a page where you can reset your password (if the new password and confirmed new password match).
 * Allows logout

 # To-Dos / Improvements
-- Add an option to reset password (same process as register confirmation email)
 - Add more passport strategies (e.g. a google strategy for logging in/registering with google instead of a local email/password)
 - Add input validation (not the focus of this repo, so I probably won't implement this).
-Currently you can enter anything into the register/login forms.
-This means you can input any email, whether valid or not (e.g. 'x' would be a valid email, and the app will attempt to send a confirmation email to 'x', and obviously it will fail).
+Currently you can enter anything into the any input fields.

 # To start frontend
 ```bash